2014 For One World Travel Grant Program

 · Cultural arts/drama/music program;

-· Cultural arts, drama, and music programs are rarely available; and
+· Arts, drama, and music programs are limited; and

 Wilfred “Bill” Owen; Founder:

 - Bill Owen holds a Ph.
-D. in Educational Administration from Northwestern University, Evanston, IL.
-He speaks Twi, and is a Consultant to USAID.
+D. in Educational Administration from Northwestern University, Evanston.
+He speaks Twi (local language in Ghana) and is a consultant to USAID.

-- Bill and his wife Ayisatu “Ayi” live onsite and adjacent to volunteer quarters.
+- Bill and his wife Ayisatu “Ayi” or “Mmaa” live onsite and adjacent to volunteer quarters.

 - Phone 233 243-370-547, Bill@ForOneWorld.org